ReactiveBayes/GraphPPL.jl/docs/src/user-guide.md

 ### Constants

-Any runtime constant passed to a model as a model argument will be automatically converted to a clamped constant in the graph model at runtime.
+Any runtime constant passed to a model as a model argument will be automatically converted to a fixed constant in the graph model at runtime.
 Sometimes it might be useful to create constants by hand (e.g. to avoid copying large matrices across the model and to avoid extensive memory allocations).

 You can create a constant within a model specification macro with `constvar()` function.
 For example: